musadaarlyn/quarkbiz/code/backend/README.md

 ./mvnw quarkus:dev
 ```

-# 🦆 **QuarkusBiz Backend — Quarkus 3 REST API**
+# 🦆 **QuarkBiz Backend — Quarkus 3 REST API**

-This repository contains the backend API for the 🦆🦆🦆 **QuarkusBiz** 🦆🦆🦆 built with **Quarkus 3**, following a clean, layered architecture using REST, DTOs, Panache ORM, and MySQL.
+This repository contains the backend API for the 🦆🦆🦆 **QuarkBiz** 🦆🦆🦆 built with **Quarkus 3**, following a clean, layered architecture using REST, DTOs, Panache ORM, and MySQL.

 The backend exposes CRUD and search endpoints for: